TEEX International Program Makes a Difference Training Fire and Emergency Services Professionals Worldwide

 But CLCs are just one aspect of TEEX’s International Program.
 In addition to having locations around the world, the program also brings corporations such as BP, Shell, Dow Canada and others to Brayton Fire Field to train in Texas.
 Government employees and first responders from many countries have also come for training.

 Chief Gilf Gersh with BAZAN Group in Israel has trained at TEEX and says, “From our experience in the dozens of courses we have taken at TEEX, we witness that in all scenarios, the BAZAN group emergency team knows exactly how to respond to fire incidents.
-The training area at TEEX is very diverse, allowing us as an emergency team from a large petrochemical complex in Israel to train on a large number of scenarios relevant to our reality.”
+The training area at TEEX allows us as an emergency team from a large petrochemical complex in Israel to train on a large number of scenarios relevant to our reality.”

 Brian Freeman, Program Director for International Business, says the significance of the International Program is that it “ensures the responders who attend this training are going to go home to their families at night because they attended TEEX training at Brayton or a CLC.
 Responders around the world are able to receive first-class training that keeps them and their communities safe.”